Documentation Index

 Programmatic Access to Your Application

 API keys provide a secure way to authenticate programmatic access to your application’s resources.
-Thezopio
+The zopio framework includes a comprehensive API key management system integrated with Clerk.

 Overview

-is built on top of Clerk’s API key functionality and consists of:
+The API key system in zopio is built on top of Clerk’s API key functionality and consists of:

 - A core package (

-) that handles API key creation and validation - API endpoints for managing API keys
+- API endpoints for managing API keys

 - Authentication middleware for protecting routes with API key authentication